BardofSprites/AP-CSA/README.md

 The `Bedroom` folder has all of the files for the bedroom project.

 ## Hangman Project
 The `Hangman` folder has all of the files for the hangman project.
-However there is an error.
-An email has been sent with a screen shot.
+I'm thinking of rewriting it to be more *object oriented*.